Medicare Part C has not been discontinued. However, Medigap Plan C is no longer available to new Medicare enrollees from January 1, 2020.

 Initial enrollment

-A person who is new to Medicare can enroll in an Advantage plan or join a Medigap plan during the time they first become eligible, which is 3 months before their birthday month when they turn 65 year old, the month of their birthday, and 3 months after that month.
+A person who is new to Medicare can enroll in an Advantage plan or join a Medigap plan during the time they first become eligible, which is usually 3 months before their birthday month when they turn 65 year old, the month of their birthday, and 3 months after that month.

 In addition, a person may enroll during this period because they have a disability, or because they have Medicare Part A and enrolled in Part B during the General Enrollment Period.